Keith Cotton: Background

 Keith Cotton's birth was registered in Pontefract, West Riding of Yorkshire, England.

 Playing career

 Cotton made his début for Featherstone Rovers on Saturday 4 November 1961, and he played his last match for Featherstone Rovers during the 1972–73 season.

 Challenge Cup Final appearances

 Cotton played at in Featherstone Rovers' 17-12 victory over Barrow in the 1966–67 Challenge Cup Final during the 1966–67 season at Wembley Stadium, London on Saturday 13 May 1967, in front of a crowd of 76,290.

 County Cup Final appearances

 Cotton played at in Featherstone Rovers' 7-23 defeat by Leeds in the 1970–71 Yorkshire Cup Final during the 1970–71 season at Headingley, Leeds on Saturday 21 November 1970.

 Testimonial match

 Cotton's benefit season at Featherstone Rovers took place during the 1973–74 season.

 Coaching career

 Championship appearances

-Cotton was the coach in Featherstone Rovers' victory in Championship during the 1976–77 season.
+Cotton was the coach in Featherstone Rovers' victory in Championship during the 1976–77 season.The only time Featherstone won the Championship title.
+Cotton also coached at Batley, Hunslet and Bradford Northern.